The first step in this selection process is to identify which type is right for you.

 Mic stands come in all different styles and price points.

-I prefer the type with a boom that can be used to reach around other pieces of furniture.
+I prefer the type with a boom that can be used to reach over and around the various obstacles in your studio.

 Spend a few extra bucks to get a quality stand - it's a good investment in your sanity.

-The world is hard enough without watching a great take ruined because your mic flipped itself upside down away from you during a session.
+The world is hard enough without watching a great take ruined because your mic flipped itself upside down during a session.

 Finally, when using a condenser mic it's a good idea to add a shock mount to your stand.